jump-dev/Xpress.jl/README.md

 ## High priority:

-* Create wrapper for: Solve, Callbacks and MathProg interface.
+* Create wrapper for: Callbacks.
 * XPRSinit issue, environment is harder to keep track of.
 And to finalize.
 * Create deps.jl to automatically load the instalation PATH.
 * Perform license check.